noPerfection/service/README.md

 ## Why noPerfection

 That's so far simple, but doesn't tell you its advantage.
-The service comes with a built-in admin panel thats available on a different port.
+The service comes with a built-in handlers that allows to manage the service.

-You can manage it from other parts of the system by restarting a microservice, stopping it, or closing one of its handler threads.

-To do that, each service starts a manager.
-The manager is internal by default, available within a code.
+By default it's internal, available right within the code where you launch the service.
-But lets change the manager's endpoint.
+But we can change its endpoint to expose to the computer or remote connections.

-Following the Hello World example, use a custom manager endpoint:

 ```go
 package main